christianbrotherson/TimeTracker/README.md

 - x AdminUser -> STI

 ## Features:
-- Approval Workflow
+- x Approval Workflow
 - SMS Sending -> link to approval or overtime input
 - x Administrate admin dashboard
 - x Block non admin and guest users
 - Email summary to managers for approval
-- Needs to be documented if employee did not log overtime
+- x Needs to be documented if employee did not log overtime

-## UI:
-- x Bootstrap -> formatting
-- Icons from Font Awesome
-- x Update the styles for forms

 ## TODOS:
-- Integrate validation for phone attribute in user
-  # No spaces or dashes
-  # exactly 10 characters
-  # all characters have to be a number